 You can subscribe below to receive a complimentary E-Minders subscription - even if you don't subscribe to TheCorporateCounsel.net.
 Our hope is that once you get to know us, you will understand the true value of a subscription to TheCorporateCounsel.net.
 Note that subscribers to TheCorporateCounsel.net should sign up below for E-Minders too, as we don't have the e-mail addresses for many people in our community.

-Coming Soon!
-1st Edition of Morrison & Romanek's "The Corporate Governance Treatise": Wrapping up a project that Randi Morrison & Broc Romanek feverishly commenced two years ago, we are happy to say the inaugural 2014 Edition of Morrison & Romanek's "The Corporate Governance Treatise" will soon be at the printers.
-You will want to order now so that you can get your copy as soon as it's done being printed in a few weeks.
+Just Mailed: 1st Edition of Morrison & Romanek's "The Corporate Governance Treatise": Wrapping up a project that Randi Morrison & Broc Romanek feverishly commenced two years ago, we are happy to say the inaugural 2014 Edition of Morrison & Romanek's "The Corporate Governance Treatise" was just finished being printed.
+You will want to order now so that you can get your copy as soon as it's being mailed to those that ordered it.
 With over 900 pages—including 212 checklists—this tome is the definition of being practical.
 You can return it any time within the first year and get a full refund if you don't find it of value.

 The full agendas for the Conferences are posted—but the panels include: